By Hardik Rajgor Jan. 17, 2019

 And folks like us who struggle to meet expectations, sugarcoat the 42 per cent on our Std X marksheet by listing down “extra curricular activities” along with as many worthless certificates as possible: From the second prize in recitation competition to playing district level volleyball at the under-14 level.
 Modi ji, or as uncles on Whatsapp call him, UNESCO’s Most Hardworking Prime Minister in the World, is no different.
 What “Computer Basics Course” certificate is to us, the Seoul Peace Prize is to Modiji.

-And with elections around the corner, it is time to collect as many prizes as possible.
+And in the middle of election season, it is time to collect as many prizes as possible.
 If you think about it, the polls are like a job interview, but instead of a three-member panel, a country of one billion people is asking questions that can crush your soul and bruise your ego.
 “Acche din kab aayenge?”
 “Where is Vikas?”
 “When will the Ram Mandir be built?”
 “How to avail of the Rs 15 lakh rupee promised to us?”
 “What is the GST on sex toys?” and most importantly, “Why is Vivek Oberoi playing Modi?”
 One might have no answers to the questions posted, but when you’ve applied for a job and are in the middle of an interview, you got to find the damn answers.

 For us mortals, if they ask us about coding languages, we tell them how we can speak French (because we studied it for a year in college).
 If they try to trap us with technical questions, we divert the conversation to how we were volunteers during college festivals, and if they ask us what we have done in the last five years, we ask them what did Jawaharlal Nehru do?